Kitchen Removal Guide

 Step 2 – Remove Sealent and Lift

 Once unplugged, you will probably find that your hobs will be sealed onto the countertop with caulk or clear silicon.
 You can break this seal by running a utility knife across the sealant.
-You may have to slide a scrapper underneath to prise the hob up a little further.
+You may have to slide a scraper underneath to prise the hob up a little further.

 With the hob free you can lift it up and move it elsewhere and out of the way.
 We’d recommend using gloves, just to protect your hands from any sharp edges that may be exposed by removing the hob.
 You can then put your hob aside, ready to be taken away.